-My friend Thomas and his daughter, Chiara, just helped me to see that you can also find the outline for the rhombic triacontahedron in the lefthand drawing.
+My friend Thomas and his daughter, Chiara, just helped me to see that you can also find the outline for the rhombic triacontahedron in the first view.
 I'm pretty sure this is the pattern I'll be using for the kumiko on this lamp, and the design I have in mind should very clearly reveal the rhombic triacontahedron.
 Thank you, Thomas and Chiara!

 Things get underway